coderefinery/cmake/_episodes/02-hello-world.md

 The first rule is the default rule and the one executed when just write 'make'.

-Let us develope our simple example further.
-We should be able to remove the targets withou to much fuzz. 'rm hello' seems efficient enough in the example, but as our code base grow things will be more complicated.
+Let us develop our simple example further.
+We should be able to remove the targets without to much fuzz. 'rm hello' seems efficient enough in the example, but as our code base grow things will be more complicated.

 The establish practice is to use the target 'clean' for removing targets.
 Here:
 ```make